JonasGeiping/breaching/README.md

 For the license of our code, refer to `LICENCE.md`.

 ### Authors
-This framework was built by me (Jonas Geiping), [Liam Fowl](https://github.com/lhfowl) and [Yuxin Wen](https://github.com/YuxinWenRick).
+This framework was built by me ([Jonas Geiping](https://github.com/JonasGeiping)), [Liam Fowl](https://github.com/lhfowl) and [Yuxin Wen](https://github.com/YuxinWenRick) while working at the University of Maryland, College Park.

+### Contributing
+If you have an attack that you are interested in implementing in this framework, or a use case that is interesting to you, don't hesitate to contact us or open a pull-request.

 ### Contact
-If you have questions, don't hesitate to open an issue here on github or write us an email.
+If you have any questions, also don't hesitate to open an issue here on github or write us an email.